The Best Ways to Book Delta’s New Cape Town Route With Miles The Best Ways to Book Delta’s New Cape Town Route With Miles

 CPT-ATL-230k-miles

-Delta offers several ways to accrue SkyMiles.
+Delta offers several ways to earn SkyMiles.
 Be advised that there's typically a nominal transfer fee if you plan to transfer points from American Express Membership Rewards to Delta.
 However, this fee has been waived for transfers through December 31, 2020.

 Anyone with a stash of SkyMiles might want to book directly with Delta, though you can do better booking through other programs.